manuel14/reviews/README.md

 ## Code coverage

-To run all the tests, you run the following command:
+To run all the tests, you run the following commands:

 ```bash
 coverage run --source='api' manage.py test